GPTAlgoPro/Super-Scanner-distribution-privacy/README.md

 # Super Scanner

-Open Scanner is a fast and powerful document scanning app for iPhone.
+Super Scanner is a fast and powerful document scanning app for iPhone.
 ## About the app

 ### What is Super Scanner?

-Open Scanner scans your receipts, notes, textbooks, and anything else you point your iPhone at.
+Super Scanner scans your receipts, notes, textbooks, and anything else you point your iPhone at.

 It saves your scans into its built-in library.